dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 Storage Application Entity
 """"""""""""""""""""""""""

-The Storage Application Entity receives images and other composite instances from remote AEs.
+The Storage Application Entity receives images and other Composite Object Instances from remote AEs.

 Compressed images and non-image objects are stored as received on the storage backend configured for the Storage AE.
 Uncompressed images may be compressed according configurable compression rules before they are stored with all